Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Evaluation protocol

 These metrics capture complementary aspects of regression difficulty.
 The correlation-based measure $\text{C1}_{\text{r}}$ quantifies whether the target is strongly driven by a single feature, indicating low intrinsic complexity and near one-dimensional structure.
 The linearity measure L1 assesses how well the data conform to a global linear model, with low values signaling simple relationships or low noise levels, and higher values reflecting the need for increased model expressiveness.
 Finally, the neighborhood-based error S3 probes local smoothness of the regression surface: high values indicate that nearby points may have substantially different outputs, suggesting irregular functions or sparse sampling of the input space.

-The set of metrics considered, summarized in Table \ref{tab:complexity_metrics}, spans multiple dimensions of dataset complexity.
-Their complementarity is assessed by examining pairwise Spearman correlations, reported in Figures \ref{fig:ds_metrics_corr_clf} and \ref{fig:ds_metrics_corr_regr}.
+The set of meta-features considered, summarized in Table \ref{tab:complexity_metrics}, spans multiple dimensions of dataset complexity.
+Their complementarity is assessed by examining pairwise Spearman correlations, reported in Figures \ref{fig:ds_metrics_corr_regr} and \ref{fig:ds_metrics_corr_clf}.
 The predominantly low correlations across most pairs suggest these descriptors provide complementary information, justifying their joint use in our stratification.
 Notable exceptions include the expected structural dependencies between T2 and T3, as well as their natural correlation with $N$ and $d$.
 In classification, we observe a moderate correlation between N3 and E5, as both metrics probe local neighborhood purity.
 Similarly, for regression, $\text{C1}_{\text{r}}$ and L1 show a distinct correlation, reflecting their shared sensitivity to the linearity of the feature-target relationship.

-In the following, we use these metrics to partition the PMLB benchmark into strata and analyze whether the relative performance of interpretable methods remains stable across these regions or changes substantially under more complex data conditions.
+In the following, we use these meta-features to partition the PMLB benchmark into strata and analyze whether the relative performance of interpretable methods remains stable across these regions or changes substantially under more complex data conditions.
+Building on this stratification, we then operationalize these metrics by training meta-models to predict both pairwise algorithm superiority and inherent dataset difficulty.